-Renters insurance is actually affordable.
-An Insurance.com analysis revealed the national average cost of renters insurance is about $27 per month for $40,000 personal property coverage, $100,000 liability protection, and a $1,000 deductible.
+Renters insurance is actually surprisingly affordable.
+An Insurance.com analysis shows the national average cost of renters insurance is about $27 per month for $40,000 personal property coverage, $100,000 liability protection, and a $1,000 deductible.
 If your monthly rent is $1,200, this is less than 3% of your rent.

 The average cost for renters insurance in Pennsylvania is $13 per month.
 But again, this will depend on a variety of factors.
 If you want to know how much you would have to shell out approximately, look up the average in your zip code and make sure you get a quote from a reputable insurance agent or company.

 Before taking out renters insurance, you may want to estimate the value of your belongings so you can ensure proper coverage.
 If possible, store receipts of items you have bought because this could come in handy when looking to verify and support your claim.

 What factors influence the cost of renters insurance?